Rohit2706/Firewalls-using-Prolog/readme.md

 # Firewalls Protocols using Prolog Programming

-The project intends to implement the firewall protocols using prolog programming language.
+The project intends to implement the firewall protocols using prolog programming language and predicate logic.
 The project was done in partial fulfillment of my undergraduation at BITS Pilani.

-The project attempts to implement the different protocol clauses using predicate logic.
 The following content may be referred as an explanation for the code.

 ## Predicates: